janikvonrotz/janikvonrotz.ch/content/page/about.md

 let me know if ...

 * you come to Switzerland
-* you have are working on a cool project
+* you are working on a cool project
 * you want to discuss anything related to my work